Thursday, April 11, 2024

 For my regular readers, it does not come as a surprise that I despise former President Trump's obsession with tariffs.
 This is not simply a matter of mainstream microeconomic theory.
 The negative impacts of tariffs were clear before Trump began his tariff tirade.
 Trump's tariffs during his first term lowered the GDP by 0.21 percent, lowered wages by 0.14 percent, and reduced employment by 166,000 full-time equivalent (FTE).
 Making the economy worse off with his tariffs was not enough for him.
 He would like to take tariffs to a new level.

-In February, Trump proposed a 60 percent tariff on Chinese good.
+In February, Trump proposed a 60 percent tariff on Chinese goods.
 Shortly thereafter, I showed how such a tariff would cost the economy anywhere between $200 billion and $495 billion per annum.
 Remember that the economy is not some amorphous blob.
 It consists of business and producers, as well as consumers like you and me.
 On average, it will cost the typical U.S. household upwards of $3,492 if this tariffs gets implemented.
 If that is not bad enough, it looks like this tariff could adversely affect something else: government revenue.

 An analysis from the bipartisan Committee for a Responsible Federal Budget (CRFB) examines the effects that a 60 percent tariff on China would have on government revenue.
 This seems counterintuitive at first.
 After all, if we look at a standard supply-demand graph of the effects of tariffs (see below), increased government revenue is one of the main economic benefits of a tariff.